 Eye For Film >> Festivals >> A-Z >> FrightFest >> 2019

-Frightfest is back for another fearsome year of creepy, crawly, spine-tingling chillers and sensational scares.
-We're still adding details so please bear with us and check back here for exciting updates.
+Frightfest came back for another fearsome year of creepy, crawly, spine-tingling chillers and sensational scares.

-The festival runs from 22 to 26 August.
+The festival ran from 22 to 26 August.

 View previous years coverage of the FrightFest festival:

 A group of journalism students discover a hidden tribal society that has cultivated a way of life brimming with ancient practices and beliefs, rituals and blood.

 Jesus and Maria José live together in the grand house that belonged to their recently deceased father.
 Their playful routine is disrupted when Magdalena, their half-sister on their dad’s side, returns from Spain asking for her part of the inheritance which they have no intention of sharing.

 During World War III, the American government initiates a secret project codenamed ‘Army Bacon’ in order to create super soldiers by inbreeding humans with pigs.
 25 years later the hybrid Muzzles have occupied the top of the food chain, eating and farming humanity.

 Dealing with a pregnancy termination in Ireland has been hard for Sarah Dekker.
 Shunned by her religious zealot family and unforgiving boyfriend, she travels to a friend’s country house to recover.
 But unbeknownst to her, it sits atop a mass grave of unwanted babies and their lost, confused sprits want to be reborn.

 A same-sex couple move to a small town so they can enjoy a better quality of life and raise their 16-year-old daughter with the best social values.
 But nothing is as it seems in their picturesque neighbourhood, and when Malik sees the folks next door throwing a very strange party, something has got to give.